1. Study

 • Entry requirements

-• Completion of the Advanced Assessment, Formulation and Treatment Planning in Mental Health module is advantageous.
+Completion of the Advanced Assessment, Formulation and Treatment Planning in Mental Health Module is advantageous, but not essential.

 • Attendance